Battery life on Fitbit smartwatches and fitness trackers has improved considerably down the years, but charge levels obviously aren't everlasting.

 Fitbit Inspire series and Ace 2

-The Inspire and Inspire HR (as well as the upcoming Ace 2) all offer fairly similar charging methods.
+The Inspire, Inspire HR and Ace 2 all offer fairly similar charging methods.
 Here, itâs a case of holding the charging pins close to the rear surface of the tracker, in line with the three receiving ports on the rear of the device.
 The charging clicks into place magnetically.
 Once connected to the power source, charging will take two hours.
 When complete, press the button on the side of the device and youâll see a smiling face.

 Fitbit Ace and Alta series

 The company's kids tracker, the Fitbit Ace, as well as the popular Alta line, boast a charging clip that ensures a solid connection to the devices while charging.
 Youâll need to squeeze the clamps and line up the charging pins with the port on the back of the tracker.
 And once youâve released the clip, itâll grip the sides of the tracker.
 Youâll know the connection has been made when the device vibrates and the battery icon appears on screen.
 It is full when the battery image on the screen is full.